Dr. Stephen Gangemi, DC: Natural Health Care Doctor

 I received my doctorate degree in chiropractic and bachelor degree in nutrition from Life Chiropractic University in Marietta, GA.
 I am constantly staying up-to-date with current health research and information while managing a full-time patient practice.
 Merging functional neurology and nutritional biochemistry into mainstream natural health care is the essence of what I do.
 It’s a very patient-individualized practice!

 I am certified in applied kinesiology and am a Diplomate of the International Board of Applied Kinesiology.
 You can click on the link to the Research Papers to see the many techniques I have developed and advancements I’ve made in the health care field.
 I utilize manual muscle testing (MMT) – it is the art of the technique used to tap into the nervous system to scientifically figure out how to get a person well.
 The intricate link between your muscles and your nervous system with your entire body makes it an invaluable tool.
-I am a member of the North Carolina Chiropractic Association and a board certified chiropractic physician in the state of North Carolina.
+I am a board certified chiropractic physician in the state of North Carolina.
 Currently I am in my 16th year of practice.

-I enjoy exercising and racing – specifically trail races over rough terrain.
 I am a six-time qualifier and finisher of the Ironman Hawaii World Championship Triathlon – the world’s most prestigious triathlon.
 I have competed in 20 Ironman races as well as countless other triathlons, as well as bicycle races and running road and trail races.
-I’ve been an All-American Triathlete twice, in 1997 and 2004, and I am still very competitive to this day, often placing or winning my age group in races.
+I’ve been an All-American Triathlete twice, in 1997 and 2004.
 So you may say I have a unique perspective that makes me quite qualified to treat and train athletes, from weekend warriors to elite competitors.
-Currently I am using a lot of MovNat in my training as well as their training principles with patients and I am a MovNat Certified Trainer.
-Here’s some coach and athlete testimonials for those interested.
+Currently I am trail/mountain racing distances up to 50K and training outside using principles from MovNat.
+I am a MovNat Certified Trainer and use their drills and skills during my multi-day workshops.
+Here are some coach and athlete testimonials for those interested.